chrismatthieu/realsense-university/level-1-beginner/README.md

 ## 🎯 Learning Objectives

 By the end of Level 1, you will be able to:
-- Understand what Intel RealSense cameras are and how they work
+- Understand what RealSensecameras are and how they work
 - Install and configure the RealSense SDK
 - Capture and visualize depth and color data
 - Write basic Python scripts to interact with RealSense cameras